alexsantosquispe/todo-api/README.md

 ## Overview 📌

-This is a simple API for managing todos using Node.js and Express.
+This is a simple API for managing todos using Node.js, Express and React(Vite).

 ## Endpoints 📝